 Analysis of Poem "La Belle Dame Sans Merci" by John Keats

-John Keats and La Belle Dame sans Merci
+John Keats and A Summary of La Belle Dame sans Merci

 La Belle Dame sans Merci is in the form of a folk ballad and relates the story of a man (a knight) and a beautiful woman (a faery's child), in what is a curious allegorical romance.